adrhill/iclr2025-sparse-autodiff/_posts/2025-04-28-sparse-autodiff.md

 ### Reverse-mode AD

-We can also propagate vectors through our linear maps from the left-hand side, resulting in **reverse-mode AD**.
+We can also propagate vectors through our linear maps from the left-hand side, resulting in **reverse-mode AD**, shown in Figure 5.
+Just like forward-mode, reverse-mode is also matrix-free: **no intermediate Jacobians are materialized at any point**.

 {% include figure.html path="assets/img/2025-04-28-sparse-autodiff/reverse_mode_eval.svg" class="img-fluid" %}
 <div class="caption">
-    Figure 5: Evaluating linear maps in forward-mode.
+    Figure 5: Evaluating linear maps in reverse-mode.
 </div>

 <!-- TODO: should we add more text here?
 Not sure anything would be gained and it's notationally bothersome. -->